Gran Paradiso residents seek answers about a dry pond

 “Construction can affect the groundwater,” Wong said.

 Wong added that the ponds may be connected through the groundwater and that dewatering in Grand Palm may be contributing to it.
-Neither Wong nor the Southwest Florida Water Management District, however, can say if the dewatering was the main cause.
+Neither Wong nor the Southwest Florida Water Management District also known as Swiftmud, however, can say if the dewatering was the main cause.

 The letter did not name what the actual cause could be, but the dewatering could be having adverse effects.
 Another issue that could be contributing to the low water levels is the dry season, something that Wong and Martinez Tarokh mentioned.